Browse > Home / Archive by category 'Crime'

 Female activists converge on Scotland Yard tomorrow to demand that the Met disclose the true extent of undercover policing.
 The demonstration is also, according to organisers, designed to express “solidarity with all the women who have been exploited by men they thought they could trust”…

-The part of me that would normally be impressed in these circumstances is cancelled out by the part of me that projectile vomits at the thought of fornication involving two of my least favourite sub-groups.
+The part of me that would normally be unsurprised in these circumstances is cancelled out by the part of me that projectile vomits at the thought of fornication involving two of my least favourite sub-groups.
 All those un-washed, hemp-wearing, deeply misinformed hippie activists and people who work for the state.

 *shudders*